 - Work evenings, weekends and overtime around peak demand.

-A common misconception about learning HVAC is that it’s a blue-collar career.
+One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
 In reality, you need an extensive skill set, specialized education and periodic recertification.

 It’s a smart career if you would like to:

-- Avoid large amounts of student debt.
+- Avoid a lot of student debt.

 - Have job security because the HVAC industry can't be outsourced.